Sunnyside Beach is Toronto's most historic summer hangout

-When Metro Council started building the Gardiner Expressway in 1955, the new highway choked off the beach from the rest of the city.
-You still need to cross the highway to get to the beach, with the easiest access points at the foot of Roncesvalles, Parkside, or Colbourne Lodge.
-As the city embraced the post-WWII development boom, Sunnyside languished.
+Today, you still need to cross the highway to get to the beach, with the easiest access points at the foot of Roncesvalles, Parkside, or Colborne Lodge.

 If you think Toronto's beaches are dirty, chances are the notorious sewage pollution and algae blooms at Sunnyside contributed to that perception.
 For decades, the city's under-equipped system would flush itself into Lake Ontario every time it rained and sewage would wash ashore.